-Anti-terrorism police lead inquiry after people hit by car at UK parliament
+Police arrest man for terrorism offences as car hits UK parliament barriers

 In October last year, 11 people were injured when a car collided with pedestrians near London’s Natural History Museum, raising fears of an attack, but police later said the incident was a road traffic accident.

-Additional reporting by Michael Holden, James Davey, Alistair Smout and Paul Sandle; writing by William Schomberg; Editing by Janet Lawrence
+Additional reporting by Michael Holden, James Davey, Alistair Smout and Paul Sandle; Writing by William Schomberg; Editing by Matthew Mpoke Bigg